 A type of IRA that can only receive nondeductible contributions.
 A Roth IRA shareholder may be entitled to tax-and penalty-free distributions, provided certain rules are met.

 The Setting Every Community Up for Retirement Enhancement (SECURE) Act was signed into law on December 20, 2019.
-The Act pushed back the age requirement for individuals that need to take an RMD from 70 ½ to 72.
+The Act pushed back the age requirement for individuals that need to take an RMD from 70 ½ to 72, provided RMDs had not already begun.
 Additionally, the Act repeals the maximum age for traditional IRA contributions.
 Previously, this age limit was 70 ½ years old.

 Saver's Tax Credit